Mobile smart devices are something that employees rely on every day, but they can open up new vulnerabilities on a network.

 The software has been built to assist the user in monitoring user behavior.
 Citrix Endpoint Management uses user context controls based on role, location, or device to ensure that sensitive data isn’t compromised.
 The solution is intelligent, with machine learning and analytics to help identify high-risk user behavior.

-- Remote device management
+- Remote monitoring & device management

 - Machine learning and Analytics